deakzsolt/dbot/readme.md

 7. add in fee calculator
 8. Connect with BUY/SELL api (think good idea for maker trade not taker)
 9. Create exchange update command
+10. Check should the timeframe be under 5 minutes? as the dataImporter date warp in 5 minute.